-ETS state (Fig. 4): The ETS state is defined as the noncoupled with state kinetically saturating concentrations of O_2 respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux, as an estimate of oxidative phosphorylation is missing and $J{\text{P}}$ =0.
+ETS capacity.
+As a consequence of the nearly collapsed Δp{H^+} , the driving force for phosphorylation is missing and $J{\text{P}}=0$.
 The abbreviation State 3u is frequently used in bioenergetics, to indicate the state of maximum respiration without sufficient emphasis on the fundamental difference between OXPHOS capacity (well coupled with an endogenous uncoupled component) and ETS capacity (noncoupled).